-An individual with the mentioned skills should be able to execute a digital marketing campaign that is likely to fare well with the audience and hence, meet the goals that it hopes to achieve.
+An individual with these skills should be able to execute a digital marketing campaign that's likely to fare well with the audience and therefore meet its goals.

 Designing a digital strategy

 A digital strategy is a form of strategic management.
 It is a business’ response to a digital question, one that is often best addressed through a cohesive business strategy.
-If this strategy is to turn out useful, there are several factors to be considered at the design stage:
+If this strategy is to be useful, there are several factors to be considered at the design stage:

 Study the past

-It is crucial to study history, and by that, we mean the inclusive past.
-Companies should analyse both their previous digital marketing campaigns and strategies as well as the broader workings of the industry to get a general idea of the trends and patterns being followed today as well as to learn from mistakes made in the past.
-By exploring areas that are lacking in attention or development, companies may be able to find a niche to focus on, one where they will face less competition but a populated consumer base.
-Within this study of the past, it is essential to focus on a period that is of a length that can be easily analysed, say, for example, a minimum of six months or a full year.
+By exploring areas that are lacking in attention or development, companies may be able to find a niche to focus on, one where they can face a less competitive but still populated consumer base.
+Within this study of the past, it's essential to focus on a period long enough to be easily analysed.
+For example, a minimum of six months or a full year.

 Study the audience